Let us examine the issue of how COVID-19 is impacting child support (and spousal support) claims in Ontario.

 The Ontario Family Responsibility Office enforces support orders and agreements.
 It has indicated that with respect to enforcement of support orders and agreements during COVID-19 that it will have an open ear.
 Their website states:

 Support payors are expected to continue to make payments as per their court order.
 Inform us as soon as possible if your circumstances change due to the COVID-19 outbreak, and we will work with you.
 For example, contact us if your place of work closes or you are laid off due to the COVID-19 outbreak.

 The website also says that the FRO will not garnish the Canada Emergency Response Benefit but will continue to take from E.I. and HST credits.
-They have cancelled all Driver’s License Suspension Notices.
-They warn that they will consider each case individually re whether or not to start driver’s license suspension again.
+They have canceled all Driver’s License Suspension Notices.
+They warn that they will consider each case individually regarding whether or not to start driver’s license suspension again.
 It is therefore a good idea to stay in touch with your enforcement agent and show genuine commitment to doing whatever you can to pay as much as you can during the crisis period.

-GENERAL THEMES OF COVID-19 CASES
+GENERAL THEMES OF COVID-19 AND CHILD SUPPORT CASES

 Let’s see how people have faired in Ontario’s courts over support issues.

 Urgency is required to gain entry to a judge.